saikatHi6/ConceptDoc/interview/Algo/Cyclic_Sort.md

 - We are given an array containing n objects.
 Each object, when created, was assigned a unique number from the range 1 to n based on their creation sequence.
 This means that the object with sequence number 3 was created just before the object with sequence number 4.
 Write a function to sort the objects in-place on their creation sequence number in O(n) and without using any extra space.
 For simplicity, let’s assume we are passed an integer array containing only the sequence numbers, though each number is actually an object.
+       - We have to iterate over the array and check that the index number is similar to the value of the index number - 1. if (nums[i] != nums[i]-1)
+       - If yes increment the counter
+       - Else swap the index with the value of the index number.
 - We are given an array containing n distinct numbers taken from the range 0 to n.
 Since the array has only n numbers out of the total n+1 numbers, find the missing number.
 - We are given an unsorted array containing numbers taken from the range 1 to ‘n’.
 The array can have duplicates, which means some numbers will be missing.
 Find all those missing numbers.
 - We are given an unsorted array containing ‘n+1’ numbers taken from the range 1 to ‘n’.
 The array has only one duplicate but it can be repeated multiple times.
 Find that duplicate number without using any extra space.
 You are, however, allowed to modify the input array.